LogoLogo

 Limitations

 • Enrichment of audit logs with Immuta entitlements information is not supported.
-While you will see these entitlements in the Databricks Spark audit logs, the following will not be in the native query audit for Unity Catalog:
+While you will see these entitlements in the Databricks Spark audit logs, the following will not be in the query audit for Unity Catalog:

 • Immuta policies information